CSA-FEDERATE/Proposed-BuildingBlocks/library/S-BB/MWLayer/BB_sSOA.md

 <!-- General Description of the BB -->
 Framework services for service-oriented architecture allowing security by design with security mechanism tight to the services (i.e. authentication of allowed service users etc.)

+This needs to be tied in with the actual service mesh implementation - suggest that Eclipse uProtocol would be a good place for this topic.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
 Get standardized solution whereas today each vehicle manufacturers bring its solution.